keatonb/keatonb.github.io/_posts/2026-02-24-fourier-transform.md

 <img src="http://keatonb.github.io/img/SNR.gif" width="50%" />

 Initially, all periodogram peaks have similar heights representing that the data are consistent with white noise, with none rising above the 4\\(\langle A\rangle\\) significance threshold.
 As more data are collected, the noise peaks decrease in amplitude and the significance threshold lowers until one peak is revealed to rise significantly above the rest.
-As more data are collected, the average noise level decreases as \\(1/\sqrt(N)\\), and the signal-to-noise ratio increases as \\(\sqrt(N)\\).
+As more data are collected, the average noise level decreases as \\(1/\sqrt{N}\\), and the signal-to-noise ratio increases as \\(\sqrt{N}\\).

 ## Frequency resolution

+(coming soon)

 <img src="http://keatonb.github.io/img/Res.gif" width="50%" />

 ## Nyquist aliasing

+(coming soon)

 <img src="http://keatonb.github.io/img/Nyq.gif" width="50%" />

 ## Aliasing from gaps in the data

+(coming soon)

 <img src="http://keatonb.github.io/img/Alias.gif" width="50%" />